 Traveling light is a challenge.
 Even once you have found the perfect travel case, rucksack or compact duffel bag, you still have the challenge of fitting absolutely everything you could possibly need into it.

 And even then you will be convinced you’ve forgotten something absolutely vital.
-Or find out you need something you have buried right at the bottom of your back when you reach the airport check in desk and have unpack and repack the entire case in front of an increasingly irritated queue at the check in desk.
+Or find out you need something you have buried right at the bottom of your back when you reach the airport check-in desk and have unpacked and repack the entire case in front of an increasingly irritated queue at the check-in desk.
 Well, fear not.
-Here are some excellent packing hacks that will take all the stress out of the entire process and leave you to enjoy your travelling in peace.
+Here are some excellent packing hacks that will take all the stress out of the entire process and leave you to enjoy your traveling in peace.

 Now this may seem like a fairly simple exercise, but it absolutely will help.
 Not only will you be able to make sure you have remembered everything, you’ll also be able to plan quantities based on the length of your trip.
 The general rule of thumb is three tops to every one pair of bottoms.